jesusvasquez333/verify-pr-label-action/README.md

 ### `invalid-labels`

 **Optional** A list of invalid labels.
 It must be a quoted string, with label separated by commas.
-For example: `'help-wanted, needs-work'`.
+For example: `'help wanted, invalid'`.

 ### `pull-request-number`